 Ugo Aliogo, Bonny Oriarehu and Amaka Akpa

-She also stated that the main focus of the group is to find out opportunities which would allow them bridge the gap identified in the labour, stressing that some of the activities, the group is involved include the employability skills training, entrepreneurship training, and organising workshops.
+According to Glover, the main focus of the group is to find out opportunities which would allow them bridge the gap identified in the labour, stressing that some of the activities, the group is involved include the employability skills training, entrepreneurship training, and organising workshops.

 Glover explained that the workshop was targeted at unemployed graduates, noting that their focus in the conference was to try to build the skills of the graduates to the standards required by employers of labour, â€œgiving the opportunities to expose them to employers of labour.â€